marlonbarrios/selection-of-works/README.md

 - **AI Arts and Ethics Think Tank**: special invitation for a think-tank on AI Arts and ethics March 4th to 6th 2024, organized by Primavera de Philippi in Chateau du Fey, Burgundy, France.

 - **Duets in Latent Spaces**: A lecture-performance exploring AI's generative potential, using applications developed by Solano to interact with AI models, integrating technologies like movement improvisation, p5.js, Next.js, LLMs, and GANs.
-[GitHub](https://github.com/marlonbarrios/duets-in-latent-space)
+[Medium and GitHub](https://medium.com/@marlon_21867/duets-in-latent-spaces-53bcfe49f2db)

 - **Meta-fictions: Entangled with Odd Kins**: Reflects on a residency, exploring generativity, dance, and AI.
 It combines fiction and reality through interactions between dancers, AI, and the audience.
 Created in Colaboration with Dakota Comin (Spain), Cesar Rene Perez (Mexico) and  Vera Rivas (Mexico) [Dance-tech](https://dance-tech.net/profiles/blogs/meta-fictions-entangled-with-odd-kins)